openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 .# Abstract

-This document defines a ways of representing binary data in the context of a JSON payload.
+This document defines a way of representing binary data in the context of a JSON payload.
 It can be used as an extension of OpenID Connect that defines new attachments relating to the identity of a natural person or in other JSON contexts that have binary data elements .
 The work and the preceding drafts are the work of the eKYC and Identity Assurance working group of the OpenID Foundation.

 .# Introduction {#Introduction}